sjoseph11236/Software_Testing_Apprenticeship/questions.md

 ## Computer Fundamentals

 - Can you explain REST?
+- What does SOAP stand for?
+How is it different from REST?
 - What is HTTP?
 - What are the four HTTP methods necessary for full CRUD?
 - Can you explain the term DNS?